Councillor George Affleck

 A local entrepreneur, Councillor Affleck founded and remains president of Vancouver-based marketing firm Curve Communications.
 He is a published author and former CBC journalist.
 He lives with his partner, Amanda, and his three kids in Downtown South.

-Appointments to advisory boards and committees
+Advisory boards and committees

 - City of Vancouver Public Housing Corporation